 The buyer of the covered call has the right (not obligation) to purchase the underlying shares from the investor at the option strike price anytime up through the option expiration date.
 The investor’s long position in the asset is the “cover” because it ensures the call writer (seller) can deliver the shares if the buyer of the call option chooses to exercise the option.

 Stock options are traded as “contracts” because the transaction is truly a contract between an option seller and an option buyer regarding the option to purchase shares owned by the option seller at a specified price for a specified period of time.
 One “contract” represents 100 shares of stock.
 For example, if you owned 500 shares of AT&T (T), you could sell a call option for a minimum of one contract (100 shares) up to a maximum of 5 contracts (500 shares).

-AT&T has long been a favorite stock for income investors, as it has raised its dividend for over 30 years in a row.
-AT&T is a member of the Dividend Aristocrats, a group of 65 stocks in the S&P 500 Index with 25+ consecutive years of dividend raises.
+AT&T has long been a favorite stock for income investors.
+Until its asset merger with Discovery, it had raised its dividend for over 30 years in a row.
+AT&T was formerly a member of the Dividend Aristocrats, a group of 65 stocks in the S&P 500 Index with 25+ consecutive years of dividend raises.
 You can see all 65 Dividend Aristocrats here.